 Condition, Maintenance, and Repairs

-As a landlord, you know that it is ultimately your responsibility to ensure that your rental home remains habitable and safe for your tenant.
+As a landlord, you know that it is ultimately your responsibility to ensure that your rental unit remains habitable and safe for your tenant.
 But what is included in this responsibility?
-According to California law, here are the amenities that must be provided to your tenant:
+According to California landlord-tenant laws, here are the amenities that must be provided to your tenant:

-If you fail to provide the services and amenities listed above, your rental unit may be considered uninhabitable and a California tenant may be allowed to break their lease early.
+If a landlord fails to provide the services and amenities listed above, the rental unit may be considered uninhabitable and a California tenant may be allowed to break their lease early.
+The maintenance responsibilities of both the California tenant and landlord should be clearly stated in the rental agreement to avoid disputes.

 Housing Discrimination Laws in California